Going beyond the public sector workforce to meet global HIV goals

 A major challenge in the fight against HIV/AIDS is how to support the workforce required to maintain control of the epidemic.
 A study of the private health sector highlights opportunities to leverage the private sector to meet 95-95-95 goals set forth by UNAIDS.
-SHOPS Plus led the study and presented its findings at the International AIDS Conference in July 2018 and the Global Symposium on Health Systems Research in October 2018.
+SHOPS Plus led the study and presented its findings at the International AIDS Conference and the Global Symposium on Health Systems Research.

 National HIV responses in many countries are constrained by human resources for health shortages.
 To accelerate and increase the provision of quality HIV/AIDS services in these settings, it is important to leverage private health care providers.